A comparison between Shapefit compression and Full-Modelling method with PyBird for DESI 2024 and beyond: ShapeFit conversion nuances

 \section{\textit{ShapeFit} conversion nuances}

-In converting \textit{ShapeFit} constraints to cosmological parameters, we use equation (\ref{eq: alpha_perp}), (\ref{eq: alpha_par}), (\ref{eq: fsigma8}), and (\ref{eq: m_convert}).
-For the \(\alpha\) parameters and \(f\sigma_8\), the conversion is straightforward from these expressions.
+When converting \textit{ShapeFit} constraints to cosmological parameters, we use equation (\ref{eq: alpha_perp}), (\ref{eq: alpha_par}), (\ref{eq: fsigma8}), and (\ref{eq: m_convert}).
+The conversion from these expressions is straightforward for the \(\alpha\) parameters and \(f\sigma_8\).
 However, for the slope parameter \(m\), there are different ways one can calculate the ``de-wiggled'' transfer function (i.e., the transfer function of baryons and dark matter, but without the presence of BAO), so we want to make sure the final constraints on the cosmological parameters do not depend on how this is obtained.

-Using the analytical Eisenstein-Hu transfer function \citep{Eisenstein_1999} (hereon referred to as EH98) formulae have been suggested \citep{Brieden_2021}.
+Ref.~\citep{Brieden_2021} suggested using the analytical Eisenstein-Hu transfer function \citep{Eisenstein_1999} (hereon referred to as EH98).
 However, these fitting functions are not necessarily accurate enough for modern cosmological inference, and numerical algorithms have been developed since then, particularly within the scope of BAO fitting.
-In this work, we also tested the polynomial algorithm from \citep{Hinton_2017} (hereon referred to as Hinton2017) and spectral decomposition algorithm from \citep{Wallisch_2018} based on \citep{Hamann_2010} (hereon referred to as Wallisch2018).
+In this work, we also tested the polynomial algorithm from Ref.~\citep{Hinton_2017} (hereon referred to as Hinton2017) and spectral decomposition algorithm from Ref.~\citep{Wallisch_2018} based on Ref.~\citep{Hamann_2010} (hereon referred to as Wallisch2018).

-Fig. \ref{fig:conversion_LRG_LCDM_nohex} compares the cosmological constraints obtained using these algorithms, within the context of the \(\Lambda\)CDM and $w$CDM models, to convert the \textit{ShapeFit} parameters obtained from the mean of the ELG mocks with a $25\times$ reduced covariance matrix.
-All three algorithms can give consistent constraints on the cosmological parameters.
-The Hinton2017 algorithm gives a slightly larger error bar for \(\Omega_{\mathrm{cdm}}h^2\), but this is not significant.
-Therefore, we conclude that our constraints on the cosmological parameters are independent of the de-wiggle algorithm used.
+Fig. \ref{fig:conversion_LRG_LCDM_nohex} compares the cosmological constraints obtained using these algorithms within the context of the \(\Lambda\)CDM, the $w$CDM, and the \(o\)CDM models.
+We use these three algorithms to convert the \textit{ShapeFit} parameters to cosmological parameters.
+For \(\Lambda\)CDM and \(w\)CDM, we use the reduced covariance matrix with the mean of the 25 ELG mocks.
+For \(o\)CDM, we use the reduced covariance matrix with the mean of the 25 LRG mocks.
+All three algorithms give consistent constraints on the cosmological parameters.
+The Hinton2017 algorithm gives a slightly larger error bar for \(\Omega_{\mathrm{cdm}}h^2\), but it is not significant.
+Therefore, we conclude that our constraints on the cosmological parameters are independent of the de-wiggle algorithm.